Oldboycypher/Milestone-Project-One/README.md

 #### The site uses 2 forms.
 One in the Booking section and one in the Contact section.
 Each form is formatted for the same same user responses.
 #### When submitting, if a field is left empty, an error message will appear asking for the field to be completed.
 If the email section fails to contain an '@' symbol, an error message will appear asking for this to be included.
 #### When the valid form is submitted the user is taken to the CI site for <https://formdump.codeinstitute.net/>.
 Here a message will display saying "Congratulations!
 If you can read this, you have prepared and submitted your form correctly."
 #### The forms were tested on all virtual screen sizes and responsive layouts.
-Also testing was done on all devices mentioned in testing.
+Also testing was done on all devices mentioned in Testing.
 On the smallest screen being iPhone 5, the form fills the screen but no width overlap.
 Larger devices the form sits central and uses on average 1/3 to 1/2 the view width of the screen.

 # Deployment

 #### This project and all files are located in a repository on GitHub.
 To view the files follow the link below:
 #### Project files on GitHub: <https://github.com/Oldboycypher/Milestone-Project-One>
 #### The site is hosted using GitHub pages, deployed directly from the master branch.
 The deployed site will update automatically upon new commits to the master branch.
 In order for the site to deploy correctly on GitHub pages, the landing page must be named index.html.
 #### Deployed Site on GitHub Pages: <https://oldboycypher.github.io/Milestone-Project-One/index.html>
 #### This site was built in the GitPod IDE which acts as an extension of or link to your GitHub repository.
 To deploy a project directly into GitPod from GitHub or its URL;
  - #### Simply access the project above via its GitHub link i.e. <https://github.com/Oldboycypher/Milestone-Project-One>
- - #### Add the following prefix to the URL: gitpod.io/#
+ - #### Add the following prefix to the URL: gitpod.io/# or simply click the green GitPod button to the right which opens the project in a new environment in GitPod.
- - #### You should now have a new URL like this; gitpod.io/#https://github.com/Oldboycypher/Milestone-Project-One
+ - #### If you use the URL prefix option, you should now have a new URL like this; gitpod.io/#https://github.com/Oldboycypher/Milestone-Project-One
- - #### Click link or copy and past new URL into your browser and click enter.
+ - #### Click link or copy and past the new URL, along with its prefix, into your browser and click enter.
 This will take you to the project files in a newly created work environment within GitPod.
  - #### Here you have a screen divided horizontally in two with a section to the left containing all the project files.
 You can open these by clicking on them.
-Each one will open in a new tab within the top half of the central screen.
+Each one will open in a new tab within the top half of the centrally divided screen.
 The bottom half of the screen is the terminal.
- - #### To preview the site from here or open in a new browser, click in the terminal next to the $.
-Then type: python3 -m http.server
+ - #### To preview the site from here or open in a new browser, click in the terminal next to the $ and type 'python3 -m http.server'
  - #### Click enter.
 A message box saying 'A service is listening on port 8000 but is not exposed' will appear.
 Click on 'Expose" button.
  - #### Two new buttons appear.
-You now can chose to click on 'Open Preview" which will open project within the GitPod screen to the right.
-Alternatively click on 'Open Browser' for project to be deployed on a new page in your devices browser.
+You can now choose to click on 'Open Preview" which will open project within the GitPod screen to the right or alternatively, click on 'Open Browser' for project to be deployed on a new page in your devices browser.
 #### To run locally, you can clone this repository directly into the editor/IDE of your choice by pasting 'git clone <https://github.com/Oldboycypher/Milestone-Project-One.git>' into your terminal.
 To cut ties with this GitHub repository, type 'git remote rm origin' into the terminal.